slowproj/slowdash/docs/QuickTour.md

 The data file size is roughly 5 MB per hour.
 The test data file, `QuickTourTestData.db`, can be deleted safely when SlowDash is not running.
 Once the file is deleted, run `generate-testdata.py` again before starting Slow-Dash next time.

 ## Making Plots
-### Time-series Plot
+### Simple Plots
 Probably just playing with the GUI would be easier than reading this section...

 - Click one of the channels in the "Channel List" panel to make a time-series  plot of the channel.
-- Or, click "Blank" or "Blank 2x2" in the "Slow-Plot" panel to start a new empty layout.
+- Or, click "New Plot Layout" in the "Tools" panel to start a new empty layout.
 <p>
 - Putting mouse pointer on blank space will show a "Add New Panel" button.
 Click it and then select "Time-Axis Plot" to make a new plot.
 - Putting mouse pointer on a plot shows a set of control buttons.
 Click the &#x1f6e0; button to configure the plot axes and styles, and to add a new time-series.

-### Histogram
 ### Dashboard Canvas
 ### Table View
 ### Map View